-In 1993, the Americans & Canadians in Israel (AACI), Southern Region established the AACI Regional Public English Reading Library inside the Yud-Alef Community Center, located at 11 Mordekhai Namir St. In the true spirit of detente, the AACI has been sharing its hall with the Russian Language Sci-Tech Library.
-Occasionally, literary events, such as English poetry readings or book review clubs, are held here.
+In 1999, the Americans & Canadians in Israel (AACI), Southern Region established the AACI Regional Public English Reading Library inside the Yud-Alef Community Center, located at 11 Mordekhai Namir St. Occasionally, literary events, such as English poetry readings or book review clubs, are held here.
 This facility is managed by volunteer librarians.
-In 2017, the AACI Library holds over 6,000 reading books in all the literary genres, with some in simple English and some in large print, and the entire collection now has a computerized catalog – 08-6433953.
+In 2019, the AACI Library holds over 8,000 reading books in all the literary genres, with some in simple English and some in large print, and the entire collection now has a computerized catalog – 08-6433953.

 Award-winning community center “Beit Moriah“ (founded 1993) is located in the Daled neighborhood on Mendele Mokher Sefarim St. It has a library with hundreds of children’s books from Israel & abroad that may be borrowed – 08-6288812.

 The Yitzchak Shavit Library (dedicated 2001) and the Pamela & Stanley Chais Library (dedicated 2005) at the Sami Shamoon Academic College of Technology (SCE) in the Aleph neighborhood primarily stock technical and scientific books, journals & databases.
 This library is located in a unique, eco-friendly, 21st century structure – 08-6475612.